Strong points are as follows:

 ie. Chevy 305 pistons fit in a 304 block to give you 311 ci.

-Chevy 400 pistons fit in a 360 block, and while this only gives you 367.7 ci., this combination with a 401 crank gives you a 393.4 ci.
+Chevy 400 pistons fit in a 360 block, and while this only gives you 367.7 ci.,

 Many more combinations are availible.